d3p1/lib-ts-react-template/README.md

 > To gain a deeper understanding of how to use this library and how it works under the hood, visit the [wiki page](https://github.com/d3p1/lib-ts-react-template/wiki).

 > [!NOTE]
 > At the time of writing, it seems `npm` does not support fine-grained tokens for *CD* workflows.
-A recommended workaround is to publish the package once using the CLI: `npm login` and then `npm publish`.
+A recommended workaround is to publish the package once.
+For instance, using the CLI: `npm login` and `npm publish`.
 Then, create a token restricted to that specific package.

 > [!NOTE]
 > There is a [ticket](https://github.com/d3p1/lib-ts-react-template/issues/4) to add testing tools to improve the library's validation workflow.